The 10 Best Fela Kuti Songs

 Few musical artists of the 20th Century have a biography as incredible as Fela Kuti‘s.
 The Nigerian bandleader and pioneer of Afrobeat was born to politically progressive parents, attended university in London, started a highlife band in the ’60s which evolved into Africa 70, and recorded some early sessions in Los Angeles before having to split the country in a matter of days.
 In the ensuing years, Kuti would soon start a commune in Nigeria he dubbed the Kalakuta Republic, learn to play saxophone (and quite well at that) and increasingly compose funkier and more expansive Afrobeat tracks with lyrics detailing political and social strife in West Africa.
 One of his songs resulted in the burning and brutal attack on the Kalakuta Republic, and in return, Kuti sent a replica of his mother’s coffin to the Head of State.
 And this is all before we even get into his 27 wives and swallowing a joint to escape prosecution.

 Of course, no matter how much stranger Kuti’s life was than any fictional story could do justice, he was best known for his music, which found him dubbed Nigeria’s answer to Miles Davis and James Brown.
 Kuti’s funky Afrobeat style inspired numerous artists, from Talking Heads to Will Smith and Jay-Z, both of whom co-produced the recent stage production of “Fela!”
-In the next year and a half, Knitting Factory is planning to reissue Kuti’s entire catalog, which spans three decades and includes more than 40 albums.
-That’s a pretty intimidating catalog to dive into, however, so we took it upon ourselves to assemble an essential guide to Fela’s music, featuring several of the best Fela Kuti songs, from his highlife beginnings to his epic Afrobeat masterpieces in the mid-’70s.
+Over several years, Knitting Factory has reissued key recordings in the Fela Kuti catalog, which spans three decades and includes more than 40 albums.
+That’s a pretty intimidating catalog to dive into, however, so we took it upon ourselves to assemble an essential guide to Fela’s music, featuring several of the best Fela Kuti songs, from his highlife beginnings to his epic Afrobeat masterpieces in the ’70s.

 Before delving into the heavily jazz and funk infused Afrobeat sound that made him famous, Fela Kuti fronted a highlife band called Koola Lobitos.
 The songs were shorter, and more importantly, far less angry.
 Koola Lobitos predated Kuti’s outspoken political anthems, and “Highlife Time” is a perfect example of that.
 A sprightly, danceable tune with a fun little melody, the track finds Kuti singing lines such as “I jump for joy!”
 A far cry from “Expensive Shit,” for sure.
 But a great track all the same.